 Ascend 900m / Desend 100m / Maximum height 2430m.

 Accommodation: The Hotel Weisshorn is in a prime position to offer stunning views.
-This Victorian hotel has a wonderful view from its restaurant and its infrastructure was upgraded a few years ago with its own hydroelectric plant to provide power.
-It now hot showers, although the old ceramic wash bowls and jugs are still on the landing!
+This Victorian 2 star hotel has a wonderful view from its restaurant and its infrastructure was upgraded a few years ago with its own hydroelectric plant to provide power.
 Its basic services are redeemed by superb views, excellent cuisine, and acceptable accommodation.
 Private rooms, some ensuite but most with shared facilities.

 Walk over the Meidpass (2790m), enjoying marvelous views of the Schwarzhorn, Gletschhorn and the Weisshorn.
 At the col, enter German-speaking Switzerland.
 The shore of the lovely alpine Meidsee Lake makes an excellent lunch spot.
 A long descent brings you to Gruben (1822m), in the peaceful, unspoilt Turtmanntal.